Alejogb1/job-board/blog-data/what-is-the-difference-between-edge-and-ridge-detection.md

 id: "what-is-the-difference-between-edge-and-ridge-detection"
 ---

-Alright so you're asking about edge detection versus ridge detection pretty common confusion if you're just diving into computer vision stuff I've been there trust me I remember when I thought a gradient was just something on a hill man good times
+so you're asking about edge detection versus ridge detection pretty common confusion if you're just diving into computer vision stuff I've been there trust me I remember when I thought a gradient was just something on a hill man good times

 Let me break it down for you like I'm explaining it to a past version of myself that somehow managed to get a Raspberry Pi to boot up without setting it on fire first